Overview of stable isotope analysis applications in research and industry

 Stable isotope analyses are commonly denoted using delta (δ) and the rarer isotope:

-Several isotopes can be covered in one study, yielding a more comprehensive picture of the sample material’s origin.
+Several isotopes can be included in one study, yielding a more comprehensive picture of the sample material’s origin.
 For example, the δ18O and δ2H values of water are closely interconnected and are regularly studied together.
 It is also often possible to determine carbon and nitrogen isotope ratios simultaneously, given that the sample’s carbon-to-nitrogen ratio is sufficiently low.

 In addition to water, typical sample matrices for isotope ratio analysis include plant and animal tissues, teeth, bone, hair, soil, sediment, food, fabrics, oils, rock, and minerals.